SayamAlt/Fraudulent-Transactions-Prediction/README.md

 ## Content

-Data for the case is available in CSV format having 6362620 rows and 10 columns.
+Data for detection of fraudulent transactions is available in CSV format having 6362620 rows and 10 columns.

 ### Data Dictionary: